-- Centres will welcome adults experiencing emotional distress, crises, mental ill health, and/or addiction, and their families and carers through a 'no wrong door' approach. - Young people aged 12-25 years old should be encouraged to seek access and ongoing care and support from more appropriate and youth friendly services such as headspace services and other services targeting the needs of young people. - Centres should offer a holistic approach to care, addressing a broad range of social, physical and emotional needs, supported by best practice in evidence-based and evidence-informed care.
-This should include integrated care for people concerned about AOD use which coexist with mental ill health and culturally appropriate best practice. - Centres should be required to provide or facilitate core functions within an agreed framework, in a way which complements and does not duplicate existing services, including acute or long term services. - Centres must adhere to the principles of the Gayaa Dhuwi (Proud Spirit) Declaration in the development and delivery of services to ensure culturally safe services for Aboriginal and Torres Strait Islander people are included as part of the broader model. - Centres should have some flexibility for regional variation, over time, to address other cultural or local population needs and to make optimal use of already available services.
-This includes opportunity for the development of innovative approaches to complement core services provided through Centres. - Centres should be promoted as supporting people at times of crisis and distress, and not in terms of language of mental illness. - Centres will connect people to pathways to less urgent longer-term care.
-The Centres are not expected to provide services of an ongoing nature, but will have capacity to provide short to medium term targeted treatment and support. - Centres should promote optimal use of digital mental health and AOD services, including integrating digital forms of support into treatment plans and supporting their use. - A quality framework should support the model of service, including by ensuring the risks of supporting individuals who may be experiencing high distress are managed, and attending to appropriate ongoing support, supervision and training for all staff, including peer support workers.
+- Centres will welcome adults experiencing emotional distress, crises, mental ill health, and/or addiction, and their families and carers through a 'no wrong door' approach that is consistent with the Mental Health Statement of Rights and Responsibilities. - Centres should offer a holistic approach to care, addressing a broad range of social, physical and emotional needs, supported by best practice in evidence-based and evidence-informed care.
+This should include integrated care for people concerned about AOD use which coexists with mental ill health, other comorbidities or dual disabilities, and culturally appropriate best practice. - Centres should plan and deliver services that are co-designed to meet local needs in a way that is person-centred and prioritises self-determination, choice and agency. - Centres should be required to provide or facilitate core functions within an agreed framework, in a way which complements and does not duplicate existing services, including acute or long term services. - Centres must adhere to the principles of the Gayaa Dhuwi (Proud Spirit) Declaration in the development and delivery of services to ensure culturally safe services for Aboriginal and Torres Strait Islander people are included as part of the broader model. - Centres must be safe and inclusive to all who present, including members of LGBTI communities and people from Culturally and Linguistically Diverse (CALD) backgrounds. - Young people aged 12-25 years old should be given information about care and support available from youth specific services such as headspace and other services targeting the needs of young people, if this is the most appropriate way to meet the needs of the individual. - Centres should have some flexibility for regional variation, over time, to address other cultural or local population needs and to make optimal use of already available services.
+This includes opportunity for the development of innovative approaches to complement core services provided through Centres. - Centres should be promoted as supporting people at times of crisis and distress, and not in terms of language of mental illness.

+- Centres will connect people to pathways to less urgent longer-term care where this is in the person's best interest.
+The Centres are not expected to provide services of an ongoing nature, but will have capacity to provide short to medium term targeted care and support. - Centres should promote optimal use of digital mental health and AOD services, including integrating digital forms of support into care plans and supporting their use. - A quality framework should support the model of service, including by ensuring the risks of supporting individuals who may be experiencing high distress are managed, and attending to appropriate ongoing support, supervision and training for all staff, including peer support workers.